-There are a total of 28,377 loan accounts in the database, 25,235 home loan accounts and 3,142 residential property investor loan accounts (called buy-to-let loans).
-Mortgage borrowers with both home and buy-to-let loans are included in the buy-to-let loans figure.
-For each multiple-loan account we aggregate the individual loan characteristics and effectively treat it as one loan observation.
-Taking account of borrowers with multiple loans the database covers 37.547 individual home loans and 4.285 individual buy-to-let loans; this compares to a total outstanding portfolio of 140,060 home loans and 23,133 buy-to-let loans at Permanent TSB, so 23.7% of the bank's total home loans portfolio are in the database and 18.5% of its buy-to-let loans portfolio.
+individual buy-to-let loans; this compares to a total outstanding portfolio of 140,060 home loans and 23,133 buy-to-let loans at Permanent TSB, so 23.7% of the bank's total home loans portfolio are in the database and 18.5% of its buy-to-let loans portfolio.
 The database includes a default dummy for any loan that has accumulated arrears of greater than 90 days.
 A multiple account is treated as in default if accumulated arrears on any of the loans is greater than 90 days of required payments.
 Table 1 shows the percentages of the two loan types in default in the database.
-In the Permanent TSB total loan book, 15.3% of home loans and 17.9% of buy-to-let loans are in default; this of course differs sharply from our database (SFS-linked loans only) with 48.7%for home loans and 49.9% for buy-to-let loans in default.
+In the Permanent TSB total loan book, 15.3% of home loans and 17.9% of buy-to-let loans are in default; this of course differs sharply from our database (SFS-linked loans only) with 48.7% of home loans and 49.9% of buy-tolet loans in default.